 Key Stage 3

-At Oakfield High School History is taught to all Key Stage 3 learners A variety of teaching methods are employed, including art, music and drama, the use of periods of quiet reflection, exploring artefacts, pictures and photographs, visiting relevant places and meeting and talking with other professionals.
+At Oakfield, History is taught to all Key Stage 3 learners.
+A variety of teaching methods are employed, including art, music and drama, the use of periods of quiet reflection, exploring artefacts, pictures and photographs, visiting relevant places and meeting and talking with other professionals.
 The use of case studies and visual presentations is also important to support learners’ learning.
 History is an on-going process due to developing resources, the needs of the learners and the speed of progression, both of the topic and of the learners.

 Key Stage 4 GCSE